System Design Space

 Data as a Product

-Data product contract details: discoverability, schema, SLA/SLO, lineage, support model, and versioning.
+The data-product contract: discoverability, schema, SLA/SLO, lineage, consumer support, and interface versioning.

-Key insight: Without product contracts, data remains an internal artifact and does not scale well across domains.
+Key takeaway: Without a product contract, data remains an internal team artifact and does not scale well across domains.

 Chapter 6